0221ite154/Med-Bot/README.md

 # Med-Bot
-A chat bot which help user to book there appointment
+A chat bot which help user to book there appointment to any doctor in the hospital